TudbuT/microasync/README.md

 ## Joining

-Multiple futures can be joined using the join!() macro, which will effectively parallelize two futures into one, which can then, once again, be run by sync().
+Multiple futures can be joined using the join!() macro, which will effectively parallelize many futures into one, which can then, once again, be run by sync().
 This allows most things to be implementable using MicroAsync.

 This feature can be deactivated by using the `no_joiner` feature flag.